Canada Research Chair in International Trade Law and Assistant Professor

-Professor Mate joined the Windsor Law faculty in 2021.
-His research centers on international trade law, comparative constitutional law, comparative election law, judicial politics, and law and society.
-His current research focuses on international trade law’s impact on development policy space; the role of private and state actors in implementing international trade law norms in Asia and North America; the role played by lower courts in constitutional guardianship; and comparative election law.
+Professor Mate is the Canada Research Chair in International Trade Law at the University of Windsor Faculty of Law.
+His research centers on international trade law, U.S. and comparative constitutional law, public law, and law and society.
+His current research focuses on the role of private and non-state actors in shaping and implementing international trade law norms in Asia and North America; law and inequality in U.S. constitutional law; law and globalization; and comparative study of national responses to the Covid-19 pandemic.

 His academic writings have been published or are forthcoming in law reviews and journals including Yale Journal of International Law, Stanford Journal of Civil Rights and Civil Liberties, Columbia Human Rights Law Review, Berkeley Journal of International Law, Tulane Law Review, the Journal of Human Rights, and in peer-reviewed chapters in volumes published by Oxford University Press and Cambridge University Press.

-Prior to joining Windsor Law, Professor Mate was a Visiting Professor at the University of California, Irvine School of Law, a Visiting Scholar at Harvard Law School, a Visiting Associate Professor at the University of California Berkeley, School of Law, and a Professor of Law and Political Science and Director of the Center for International and Comparative Law at Whittier College School of Law.
+Prior to joining Windsor Law, Professor Mate was a Visiting Professor at the University of California, Irvine School of Law, a Visiting Scholar at Harvard Law School’s East Asian Legal Studies Program, a Visiting Associate Professor at the University of California Berkeley, School of Law, and a Professor of Law and Political Science and Director of the Center for International and Comparative Law at Whittier College School of Law.
 He also served as a Research Fellow in Global Comparative Law at UC Berkeley.

 Professor Mate served as the previous Chair of the Association of American Law Schools' (AALS) Section on Comparative Law and Section on Law and South Asian Studies, and on the executive board of the AALS Section on Comparative Law, and the Section on Law and South Asian Studies.